|Follow PSU Women's Hockey:||Follow @PennStateWHKY|

-The first varsity head coach of Penn State women’s ice hockey, Josh Brandwene led the Nittany Lions to seven wins during the program's inaugural campaign and enters his third year at the helm of the program in 2014-15.
+The first varsity head coach of Penn State women’s ice hockey, Josh Brandwene enters his fifth year at the helm of the program in 2016-17.

 Brandwene began his coaching career immediately after graduating from Penn State in 1991 when he became the head coach at Farmington High School (Conn.).
 In three seasons (1991-94), Brandwene led the program to its first state tournament berth in five years and a trip to the semifinals in his second season.

 In addition to coaching, Brandwene served as ACHA president from 1997-2004.
 Under his watch, the organization’s membership more than tripled to 278 teams.
 A women’s division was also formed in 2000 and a third men’s division was added in 1999.
 Brandwene was elected to the ACHA Hall of Fame in 2009, the Penn State Hockey Hall of Fame in 1996 and the University of Delaware Hockey Hall of Fame in 2005.

 A standout defenseman for Penn State’s club hockey team, Brandwene was a member of the 1990 ACHA National Championship team.
 He earned both team and league MVP honors and garnered first-team All-Tournament recognition as a senior.

 Brandwene graduated as the program’s all-time leader in points among defensemen.
 Brandwene and his wife, Leona, also a Penn State graduate, have a daughter, Sophie.